-The purpose of the Transition and Postsecondary Education/Employment: Students, Technology, Relationships and YOU Postsecondary Transition Program (TAPESTRY) is to provide students ages 18 to 26 with a disability a postsecondary college experience to develop self-advocacy skills, social skills, and engages in career exploration that leads to employment in a career field or enrollment in a postsecondary educationsl program.
+The purpose of the Transition and Postsecondary Education/Employment: Students, Technology, Relationships and YOU Postsecondary Transition Program (TAPESTRY) is to provide students ages 18 to 26 with a disability a postsecondary college experience to develop self-advocacy skills, social skills, and engages in career exploration that leads to employment in a career field or enrollment in a postsecondary educational program.
 Students earn a UAA Workforce Credential when they complete the one year program.

 |Public or private:||Public|

 |Is this program a federally funded TPSID program?||No|

 The Summer Academy meets on a staggered schedule over the summer with classroom activites, a service learning project and placement in a work experience.
 Our target audience for the TAPESTRY Summer Academy is a student who is finishing their junior year of high school and who has been on an IEP or 504 Plan, or struggles with academics.
 Enrollment is on a first-come basis.

 |Please indicate which disabilities students in this program have:||

 |Is this program able to provide federal financial aid as a Comprehensive Transition Program (CTP)?||No|

 |Students pay for the program in the following ways:||